arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 [note]

-Please, consider that in Australia the boards connect correctly to TTN gateways on AS923 frequencies; AU915 frequencies requires the selection of sub band 2, not yet implemented in the firmware.
+**Note:** Consider that in Australia the boards connect correctly to TTN gateways on AS923 frequencies; AU915 frequencies requires the selection of sub band 2, not yet implemented in the firmware.

 [/note]

-Once the sketch completes upload, open the Serial Monitor.
+Once you have added to the sketch the frequency according to your country, you can upload it to the board.
+Then, once the upload is completed open the Serial Monitor.
 The following details will show:

 ```
-Your module version is: ARD-078 1.1.9
+Your module version is: ARD-078 1.2.1
-Your device EUI is: a8xxxxxxxxxxxx0a
+Your device EUI is: a8xxxxxxxxxxxxxx
 Are you connecting via OTAA (1) or ABP (2)?
 ```
+[note]
+**Note:** In order to select the way in which the board is going to connect with TTN  (OTAA or ABP) we need to configure it on the TTN portal.
+We will see which option we should select in the following steps.
+[/note]
 ### 4. Registring the Portenta on TTN

 Before your Portenta H7 can start communicating with the TTN you need to [register](https://www.thethingsnetwork.org/docs/devices/registration.html) the board with an application.
 Go back to the TTN portal and scroll to **Devices** section on your Application dashboard, then click **Register Device**.